 - Blog Pages also create slideshow banners from featured posts.

-To add overlay text, click an image's and add text to the Description field.
+To add overlay text, hover over an image and click , then add text to the Description field.
 If you linked to an existing gallery, update the descriptions in the Gallery Page.

 - You can format the text as headers and buttons.